Liam Hemsworth Hits The Waves In Body-Hugging Wetsuit Post Miley Split

 Cyrus had also taken to Instagram to share her own cryptic message amid the split, saying that “change is inevitable,” per a previous report from The Inquisitr.
 Cyrus also shared a photo of herself in a recording studio on Monday, leaving fans to speculate that the singer-songwriter could be recording music about her breakup or her new fling with Carter.

 Cyrus and Hemsworth had dated on and off for about a decade before they officially tied the knot last year.
-The now-separated pair met when they filmed The Last Song, a move where the two starred as lovers.
+The now-separated pair met when they filmed The Last Song, a movie where the two starred as lovers.

 In addition to his marriage to Cyrus, The Hunger Games actor has previously dated actresses Amanda Bynes, Eliza Gonzalez, Nina Dobrev, and Maika Monroe, according to an US Weekly report.

-Hemsworth’s brother Chris, who joined him on the beach in a green beanie, a loose grey T-Shirt and a pair of sunglasses, has been married to model Elsa Pataky since 2010.
+Hemsworth’s brother, Chris, who joined him on the beach in a green beanie, a loose grey T-shirt and a pair of sunglasses, has been married to model Elsa Pataky since 2010.
 The two, who have a happy marriage according to a previous USA Today report, share three children.